By the end of this section, you will be able to:

 - Describe Gerald Ford’s domestic policies and achievements in foreign affairs

-Feeling the pressure of domestic antiwar sentiment and desiring a decisive victory, Nixon went into the 1972 reelection season having attempted to fashion a “new majority” of moderate southerners and northern, working-class Whites.
+Feeling the pressure of domestic antiwar sentiment and desiring a decisive victory, Nixon went into the 1972 reelection season having attempted to fashion a “new majority” of moderate southerners and northern, working-class White people.
 The Democrats, responding to the chaos and failings of the Chicago convention, had instituted new rules on how delegates were chosen, which they hoped would broaden participation and the appeal of the party.
 Nixon proved unbeatable, however.
 Even evidence that his administration had broken the law failed to keep him from winning the White House.

 THE ELECTION OF 1972